cyupa/website/src/pages/help/manage-your-team/invite/index.md

 weight: 2
 ---

 Anyone on the team can invite new people and it won’t affect your bill.
-We charge a fixed $49 per month for the whole team, regardless of how many members there are.
+We charge a fixed price per month for the whole team, regardless of how many members there are.

 ## Invite someone to your team